wsargent/docker-cheat-sheet/README.md

 You can limit CPU, either using a percentage of all CPUs, or by using specific cores.

-For example, you can tell the [`cpu-shares`](https://docs.docker.com/engine/reference/run/#/runtime-constraints-on-resources) setting.
+For example, you can tell the [`cpu-shares`](https://docs.docker.com/engine/reference/run/#/cpu-share-constraint) setting.
 The setting is a bit strange -- 1024 means 100% of the CPU, so if you want the container to take 50% of all CPU cores, you should specify 512.
 See https://goldmann.pl/blog/2014/09/11/resource-management-in-docker/#_cpu for more:

 ```
 docker run -ti --c 512 agileek/cpuset-test
 ```

-You can also only use some CPU cores using `cpuset-cpus`.
+You can also only use some CPU cores using ``cpuset-cpus`](https://docs.docker.com/engine/reference/run/#/cpuset-constraint).
 See https://agileek.github.io/docker/2014/08/06/docker-cpuset/ for details and some nice videos:

 ```
 docker run -ti --cpuset-cpus=0,4,6 agileek/cpuset-test